 Free Opera VPN is available without requiring a separate download or extension.
 No sign-up process or subscription is required to use the native VPN feature on an unlimited basis.
 This makes free Opera VPN available to any Opera browser user.
 With VPN enabled, Opera users can hide their real IP address.
 A VPN will replace your actual IP address with a virtual one, making it more difficult to track your computer and location.
 Content restricted by a school or business firewall becomes accessible when a user enables VPN.
 When connected to the Internet via public Wi-Fi, a VPN can improve your security.

 Enable Free Opera VPN from Settings

 To enable the free Opera VPN feature, click the Opera menu button.
-Click Settings.
+Click Settings. (or visit

 When VPN is toggled off from the address bar’s notification icon, the VPN notification will change from blue to gray.